-The idea of a survival garden is simple enough – a plot of land or dedicated garden intended to provide you and your family with enough crops to live entirely from the produce of the garden alone (or with a minimal requirement for additional food).
+The idea of a survival garden is simple enough – a plot of land, a dedicated garden, or a corner of the yard intended to provide you and your family with enough crops to live entirely from the produce of the garden alone (or with a minimal requirement for additional food).

-Whether you’re preparing for possible economic uncertainties, are looking to ensure continuity after a major incident or natural disaster, or simply want to be more self sufficient in the long-run, planting a survival garden and growing your own food is one of the very best ways to take control of your food security.
+Whether you’re preparing for possible economic uncertainties in the future, are looking to ensure continuity after a major incident or natural disaster, or simply want to be more self sufficient in the long-run, planting a survival garden and growing your own food is one of the very best ways to take control of your food security.

 Having a survival garden is incredibly empowering and as well as giving you complete sovereignty over what you eat, provides total peace of mind that if times get tough – at least where food for you and your family is concerned – you’re covered.

 Growing and raising your own food is by no means a new phenomenon, with many people traditionally growing their own produce over the last few centuries.

 In actual fact, before the widespread use of industrial farming practices, fertilizers, commercial refrigeration and the convenience and economic viability of grocery stores in almost every corner of the western world, growing your own food was the often the only way for people to feed themselves, and certainly made up a core part of everyday life.

 Fast-forward to today, and it’s probably fair to say that most people have now become so separated from where food actually comes from that many of the skills and techniques around knowing how to sow and grow fruit and vegetables have all but disappeared from the majority of society.

 This guide is designed to provide you with everything you need to know about designing, planting, harvesting and using the produce from, your own survival garden to allow you to take back arguably the most essential self-sufficiency skill out there and to become more resilient to external shocks when they happen.